 Talk to Your Employer Ahead of Time

 Discuss possibilities with your employer as flu season approaches.
-For example, ask about working from home and attending meetings over the phone or the Internet.
-Make sure you have the equipment you need at home: a computer, high-speed Internet connection, fax machine, and printer may make it easier for you to manage at-home work tasks.
+For example, ask about working from home and attending meetings over the phone or Internet.
+Make sure you have the equipment you need at home.
+A computer, high-speed Internet connection, fax machine, and printer may make it easier for you to manage work tasks from your home.

 Ask About Your Options

-Designate a shelf or cupboard to over-the-counter medications, vapor rubs, extra tissues, and antibacterial wipes so you're ready for flu season.
-Keeping these items in one place can also help if you have someone coming to your house to care for your child.
+Designate a shelf or cupboard for over-the-counter medications, vapor rubs, extra tissues, and antibacterial wipes so you're ready for flu season.
+Keeping these items in one place is also helpful for anyone who comes to your house to care for your child.

-Once the fever has been controlled for over 24 hours without medication, the child is usually safe to return to school—as long he or she isn't suffering from other, more serious symptoms such as diarrhea, vomiting, or a persistent cough.
+Once the fever has been controlled for over 24 hours without medication, the child is usually safe to return to school.
+However, your child may still need to stay home if they are continuing to experience other symptoms, such as diarrhea, vomiting, or a persistent cough.

 Attitude and Appearance Improve